noahcoad/open-url/README.md

 **Watch a little 1 min [video demo](http://www.screencast.com/t/AmuNuwqOfg).**

+## Configuration
+* Default Actions: You can set specific file extensions to be edit or run without being prompted with a menu.
+The default has been set for .sublime-project .txt and a few other files types.
+Open open_url.sublime-settings to change and add your own.

 ## Credits
 Thanks goes to peterc for starting [a forum thread](http://www.sublimetext.com/forum/viewtopic.php?f=2&t=4243) about this topic and KatsuomiK for [his gist](https://gist.github.com/3542836) that was the start of this plugin.